Shadrock/M365-flows/tutorialnotes.md

 #### To Do List for List
  - [ ] **Need to make status same in list as in flow** (e.g. "Not in system" for both)
+- [ ] Add an option for "couldn't do this for XYZ reasons" per Kayleigh.
  - [X] I need to add a field for country in the list that maps to the form!
 Done for DSR test list.
  - [ ] ~~Change the DSR list view so the system owners only see their column!~~ Not possible at column level.
  - [ ] Confirm audit trail: either use versioning in list as noted above or see if approver Id can go into comments with some metadata.

 ### Notes on Problems I've run into - may or may not make it into documentation